Software-Design-Club/supermarket-pricing-kata/Supermarket Pricing Requirements.md

 - A can of beans cost $0.50
 - Dry Beans are $1.99 a pound

+  #### Question
+  How does UnitOfSale evolves?
+How does the concrete implementation evolve.

 ### Fractional Pricing
 - Item is $X a weight unit
 - fractional unit is $X/fraction